jkciw/bitcoinknowledge/Mining/Mining Probabilities.md

 From the above equations, it can be derived that  miner with hash rate $h$ and mining for a time period $t$ will find $\frac{ht}{2^{32}\times D}$ blocks.

 ### Poisson Process
 Poisson process is a stochastic process that models the occurrence of random events over time.
 These events occur continuously and independent of each other.
-By definition, a poisson process has the following properties.
-A table illustrating how and why the process of *mining a block* can be understood and analyzed as poisson process is shown below[^2]:<br>
+By definition, a poisson process has the properties listed below.
+An authoritative resource to understand the poisson process in detail would be the text book written by Papoulis[^2].
+A table illustrating how and why the process of *mining a block* can be understood and analyzed as poisson process is shown below[^3]:

 Event - Finding a $\text{hash}<\text{target}$